Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Effective vertex expansion

 \section{Effective vertex expansion}

-The vertex expansion we constructed in our previous work is assumed good enough for such a kind of theory, for which in the deep IR the local quartic interactions are just-renormalizable.
-For a similar context, we for instance show a good agreement between the leading order vertex expansion and advanced method in \cite{lahoche20241,lahoche20242}.
-We expect this good agreement because, close enough to the Gaussian fixed point and far enough from the deep UV scale, the irrelevant couplings become invaluable.
-In the large $N$ limit and in the symmetric phase, it is however suitable to make use of the non-trivial Schwinger-Dyson relation arising between local observables.
-This method was first introduced in the context of tensorial field theories \cite{Lahochebeyond}, whose non-localities recall the one we encounter here, and also applied in \cite{lahoche2023functional} in the spin glass context.
+The vertex expansion constructed in our previous work is assumed to be sufficiently accurate for this type of theory, in which local quartic interactions are just-renormalizable in the deep IR.
+In similar contexts, we have demonstrated good agreement between the leading-order vertex expansion and more advanced methods \cite{lahoche20241, lahoche20242}.
+We expect this consistency to hold because, sufficiently close to the Gaussian fixed point and far from the deep UV scale, irrelevant couplings become negligible.
+In the large-$N$ limit and the symmetric phase, however, it is advantageous to employ the non-trivial Schwinger-Dyson relations arising between local observables.
+This method was first introduced in the context of tensorial field theories \cite{Lahochebeyond}, where the non-localities resemble those encountered here, and has also been applied to spin glasses \cite{lahoche2023functional}.

-The kind of relation we expect is pictured in Figure \ref{EVEex1}, for a local quartic theory, and the figure shows the large $N$ exact $6$-point function.
-In this section, we mainly focus on the sextic theory with rank $3$ disorder tensor.
-The relevant effective diagrams and numerical factors have been computed in the companion paper \cite{lahoche2024frequency}, and we are just going to use the results from this paper.
-Accordingly, with the notations of this reference, we denote as $\Gamma_{k,\text{L}}^{(6)}$ and $\Gamma_{k,\text{NL}}^{(6)}$ respectively the local and non-local sextic effective vertices, and we have, graphically:
+The expected relationship is illustrated in Figure \ref{EVEex1} for a local quartic theory, showing the exact $6$-point function in the large-$N$ limit.
+In this section, we focus primarily on the sextic theory with a rank-$3$ disorder tensor.
+The relevant effective diagrams and numerical factors have been calculated in the companion paper \cite{lahoche2024frequency}, from which we draw our results.
+Following the notation established in that reference, we denote the local and non-local sextic effective vertices as $\Gamma_{k,\text{L}}^{(6)}$ and $\Gamma_{k,\text{NL}}^{(6)}$, respectively.
+Graphically, this yields:"

 and